Media, College of

 Students who transfer into the College of Media from another college on the Urbana-Champaign campus are invited to participate in the James Scholar program immediately if they were a James Scholar in their previous college.
 Students who transfer to the College from another institution may request to participate if they have a transfer GPA of at least 3.7.

 A qualifying student may enter the program for his or her sophomore or junior year, but not for his or her senior year alone.
 Students who join the James Scholar program during the sophomore or junior year will need to pick up additional honors activities in order to graduate with the minimum four required to graduate with the honor.

 For complete policies and procedures, please see: https://media.illinois.edu/student-honors-and-awards

 Credit/No Credit Grading Option

 The College follows credit-no credit provisions described in the Grading System and Other Regulations section of the Programs of Study.

 All courses listed or cross-listed with departments in the College, or specifically required by one of those departments for its majors or used to fulfill University General Education requirements, must be taken for a traditional letter grade.
 For Advertising majors, this means these courses outside the College must be taken for a grade: STAT 100 (or any of the allowed substitutes for it), ECON 102-ECON 103, BADM 320, and two out of the three courses PSYC 100, SOC 100 and ANTH 103.
+Journalism majors must take CS 105, ECON 102, ECON 103, PSYC 100, SOC 100, and STAT 100 (or any of the allowed subsitutes for it) for a letter grade.
 For all majors, courses taken to fulfill the College's advanced hour requirement (20 hours outside the College in courses numbered 200 and above) also must be taken for traditional letter grades.